AmericanAvalanche/avalanche.org-API-Client/README.md

 ```

-<h3>Weather Maps:</h3>
+<h3>Weather Products:</h3>
-<p>Note: you must have already coordinated with avalanche.org to obtain access to the weather maps API and received a token.</p>
+<p>Note: you must have already coordinated with the National Avalanche Center to obtain access to the weather maps API and received a token.</p>

 ```php
 <?php